10.4 Geometric Distortion in ACS

 The ACS detectors exhibit more distortion than previous HST instruments.
 The principal reason is that the optics have been designed with a minimum number of components, consistent with correcting for the spherical aberration induced by the Optical Telescope Assembly (OTA), without introducing coma.
 The result is a high throughput, but with focal surfaces far from normal to the principal rays.
 The WFC detector is tilted at 22° giving an elongation of 8% while the HRC and SBC have a 25° tilt leading to an elongation of 12%.
 In each case, the scales in arcseconds per pixel are smaller along the radial direction of the OTA field of view than along the tangential direction.

 The HRC geometric distortion calibration is fully described in ACS ISR 2004-15.
 The SBC geometric distortion is described in ACS ISR 2008-02.
 The WFC geometric distortion is described in ACS ISR 2015-06.
 The geometric distortion model is expressed by high-order polynomials for each of the ACS detectors in the form of reference files called as Instrument Distortion Coefficients Tables (IDCTAB) in the FITS format.
 On the top of the geometric distortion described by the polynomial equations, there are additional filter-dependent components of the distortion that are presented by a 2-D array and are applied to each row/columns of the WFC or HRC images.
 This filter-dependent component of the distortion is applied via a calibration file called NPOLFILE.
 In the case of the WFC, there is an additional component of the distortion called pixel-grid irregularities.
 These are caused by irregularities in the manufacturing process and are also presented by 2-D array to correct each row/column on WFC images.
 This correction is applied via the FITS formatted D2IMFILE.
-All distortion reference files are installed in the ACS data pipeline and can be used with the Drizzlepac software distributed by STScI.
+All distortion reference files are installed in the ACS data pipeline and used with the Drizzlepac software distributed by STScI.

 HRC has been unavailable since January 2007.
 Information regarding the HRC is provided for archival purposes only.